elswob/Badger/README.md

 ## Data rules

-1. All chromosme/scaffold/contig IDs must be unique, e.g. Mmeles_v1.0_scaffold_1.
-This is true across all data sets.
+1. All chromosome/scaffold/contig IDs must be unique across all data sets, e.g. Mmeles_v1.0_scaffold_1.
 A script is provided to generate unique headers for each sequence:

 ```bash
 /path/to/Badger/scripts/perl/rename_files.pl --genome 'xxx.fa' --genomeID 'unique_prefix'
 ```

 This will create a new version of the fasta file called `xxx.fa.renamed` which should be used in place of the original file.
 Note, that these new IDs also need to match those in column 1 of the GFF3 file (see rule 3).

+This script uses three perl scripts (`map_fasta_ids`, `maker_map_ids` and `map_gff_ids`) which are originally from MAKER2 - [MAKER2: an annotation pipeline and genome-database management tool for second-generation genome projects](http://www.biomedcentral.com/1471-2105/12/491).

 2. GFF3 files should follow this format: